 - Singles Artistic: Star 7, Star 9, Gold

 Scheduling: Assessments are held on pre-determined days, sanctioned by Skate Ontario.
 Assessment days may affect regular skating and will occasionally be tried during the daytime.
 The skater may be required to attend both days in the 2-day Assessment days if they are testing a variety of Dances and FreeSkate Assessments.

 - Assessment schedules will be posted as soon as available.

 - Schedules will be posted on the Club bulletin board and our website.

 - Scheduling depends on the availability of Evaluators and may change after initial posting.

-- Skaters are responsible for checking the schedules regularly prior to Test Day.
+- Skaters are responsible for checking the schedules regularly prior to Assessment Day.